natann007/realar/README.md

 react with laravel application

-CLICKS.JS:
+clicks.js:
-put this file into publick/js folder in your laravel project, in blade where you want use it add:
+put this file into publick/js folder in your laravel project, in blade where you want use clicks.js you must add:
+'<meta id="csrf" name="csrf" content="{{csrf_token()}}">'
+ and
 '<script src="{{asset('js/clicks.js')}}"></script>',
 code of this file send to server: page-url of page where user click, tag-name of html-element which was clicked, x and y - coordinates of the click

+Click.js
+put this file into resources/js/components and in resources/js/app.js add: require('./components/Click'), it is React Component which receive from blade where he included data and build table of clicks, in laravel-blade must be: '<div id="clicks" class="mt-5" data="{{ $data }}"></div>' for use this Component